-If you’d like to economize, consider using a prepaid pricing plan, or stopping your app during low volume or low traffic periods throughout the month.
+If you’d like to economize, consider using a prepaid pricing plan.

-Galaxy Professional includes Meteor APM, IP whitelisting, and prioritized support to help developers deploy and manage production apps with confidence.
-You can turn on Galaxy Professional containers with a single click for any of your apps on Galaxy.
+Professional plans include Meteor APM, IP whitelisting, and prioritized support to help developers deploy and manage production apps with confidence.
+You can turn on Professional containers with a single click for any of your apps on Meteor Cloud.

-You can select Essentials or Professional containers to run specific apps in your Galaxy account.
+You can select Essentials or Professional plans for each application in your Meteor Cloud account.

 By paying upfront for container capacity, you’ll receive ~20% off the equivalent pay-as-you-go rates.
-Galaxy Prepaid Pricing is available for Galaxy Essentials and Professional container types (available in 1 GB increments only, billed annually).
+Meteor Cloud Prepaid Pricing is available for Essentials and Professional plans with any container size (available in 1 GB increments only, billed annually).
 Prepaid capacity is not transferable between container types.